marcfusch/ect-mac-spoofer/README.md

 chmod 755 mac.sh
 ./mac.sh
 ```
-You will just need to enter your root password in order to change the mac address.
+You will just need to enter your root password in order to change the mac address and connect to the Wi-Fi network.

-Once the script closes, you just need to connect to the Wi-Fi network and log-in with your credentials.